 The dose used is the same as for non-pregnant women, so the standard regime is aciclovir 400 mg three times a day for five days.

 Symptomatic relief in the form of paracetamol and/or lidocaine 5% gel may be suggested.

 Where a woman has acquired a first genital herpes infection in the first or second trimester, she should then take a suppressive dose of aciclovir 400 mg three times a day from 36 weeks of gestation.
-This reduces the risk of reactivation at term and the need for caesarean section.
+This has been shown to prevent or delay up to 80% of recurrences at term and the need for caesarean section.
 Assuming there are no active lesions or symptoms at term, normal vaginal delivery should be planned unless there are other factors preventing this.